In the Prime of Life

 Young adults are not usually very susceptible to death from influenza.
-This is the reason why they are not typically the primary focus of seasonal flu vaccinations campaigns.
+This is the reason why they are not typically the primary focus of seasonal flu vaccination campaigns.
 Yet, along with the very young and the very old, adults aged 20 to 40 were the hardest hit by the infamous H1N1 virus during the 1918 Spanish flu pandemic.
-The resulting ‘W-shaped’ mortality curve is arguably the foremost characteristics of this pandemic, and remains to this day an unsolved mystery.
-However, easily accessible data, such as mortality tables by single year of age (the number of deaths at age 1, 2, 3, 4, etc.), may help researchers understand the unusual impact of the 1918 pandemic on young adults.
-Such single year data helps us realize that individuals with the highest risk were likely exposed at a very young age to an earlier pandemic influenza virus.
-Would exposure to pandemic influenza very early in life increase the risks of death from a subsequent influenza pandemic?
+The resulting “W-shaped” mortality curve is arguably the foremost characteristic of this pandemic, and remains to this day an unsolved mystery.
+However, easily accessible data, such as mortality tables by single year of age (the number of deaths at age one, two, three, four, et cetera), may help researchers understand the unusual impact of the 1918 pandemic on young adults.
+Such single-year data helps us realize that individuals with the highest risk were likely exposed at a very young age to an earlier pandemic influenza virus.
+Would exposure to pandemic influenza very early in life increase the risk of death from a subsequent influenza pandemic?
 Mortality rates by year of birth during more recent outbreaks, such as during the 2009 swine flu influenza pandemic, also appear to support this possibility.
-To find out how this relationship between two influenza pandemic viruses works, let us go back one hundred years.
+To find out how this relationship between two influenza pandemic viruses works, let us go back 100 years.

 This intriguing coincidence suggests that exposure to an influenza virus early in life may increase the risk of death upon re-exposure to another influenza virus later in life.
 Such a conjecture, however, would have sounded silly to any knowledgeable investigator in 1918.
 The idea simply made no sense because the principle of “acquired immunity” was well understood.
 The beneficial effects of previous exposure to a pathogen through inoculation and vaccination, which conferred immunity, had been well understood since Edward Jenner invented his smallpox vaccine in 1796.

 Hence, physicians naturally would have expected that a previous exposure to influenza in 1890 should have helped survival during the 1918 pandemic, not increased mortality.
-In France, for example, a doctor at the Académie Médicale wrote on October 1, 1919: “[…] people from a certain age were spared, which seems to indicate that exposure [to influenza] in 1889-1890 conferred a sensible immunity” (our translation from “[…] les personnes d’un certain âge ont été respectées, ce qui semble indiquer que le fait d’avoir été atteint en 1889-1890 a conféré une immunité sensible”).
-This is the fundamental principle of acquired immunity, and it is still largely understood that previous exposures to a virus should help ward off a new infection from the same virus, just as it does for measles or smallpox.
+In France, for example, a doctor at the Académie Médicale wrote on October 1, 1919, that “. . . people from a certain age were spared, which seems to indicate that exposure [to influenza] in 1889–1890 conferred a sensible immunity” (our translation from “. . . les personnes d’un certain âge ont été respectées, ce qui semble indiquer que le fait d’avoir été atteint en 1889–1890 a conféré une immunité sensible”).
+This is the fundamental principle of acquired immunity, and it is still largely understood that previous exposure to a virus should help ward off a new infection from the same virus, just as it does for measles or smallpox.

-As the years went by, single year mortality data on influenza, such as those tabulated in the US for the 1918 pandemic, were replaced with tabulations using 5-year, 10-year or even larger age groups (as an example, instead of being considered separately, ages 25, 26, 27, 28, and 29 can be lumped into the “25-29 age group”).
+As the years went by, single-year mortality data on influenza, such as those tabulated in the US for the 1918 pandemic, were replaced with tabulations using five-year, 10-year or even larger age groups (as an example, instead of being considered separately, ages 25, 26, 27, 28, and 29 can be lumped into the “25–29 age group”).
 Most of what we know about the foremost characteristic of the 1918 influenza pandemic – its well-known W-shaped mortality signature – comes from such tabulations.
-Even today, surveillance programs such as Canada’s FluWatch usually report data on influenza cases or hospitalisations using large-bin age categories (eg., 0-4; 5-14; 15-39; 40-64, 64+).
-This emphasis on lumping single year ages together into large age groups has resulted in an unfortunate loss of precision and insight.
-In our opinion, this approach would be analogous to biologists today trading their modern electron microscopes for Antonie van Leeuwenhoek’s late 17th century singlelens model!
+Even today, surveillance programs such as Canada’s FluWatch usually report data on influenza cases or hospitalizations using large-bin age categories (eg., 0–4, 5–14, 15–39, 40–64, 64+).
+This emphasis on lumping single-year ages together into large age groups has resulted in an unfortunate loss of precision and insight.
+In our opinion, this approach would be analogous to biologists today trading their modern electron microscopes for Antonie van Leeuwenhoek’s late-17th-century single-lens model!

 Figure 1.
 Rates of mortality by age in Montreal (blue) and Toronto (red) during the month of October 1918

-Let us return to the relationship between the 1918 Spanish flu and 1889-90 Russian influenza pandemic.
+Let us return to the relationship between the 1918 Spanish flu and the 1889/1890 Russian influenza pandemic.
 Recall that the peak in influenza mortality at age 28 meant that these people were born in 1890.
 As it turns out, people born around 1890 were likely first infected with a strain of pandemic influenza that researchers believe was H3N8.
 This strain is very different from the H1N1 virus, known to be responsible for the 1918 influenza pandemic.
 According to OAS, the immune systems of those people were “primed” to respond to a very different virus (H3N8) early in their lives.
-Consequently, when, later in life, they encountered the infamous H1N1 strain in 1918, they mounted an inadequate immune reaction.
+Consequently, when they encountered the infamous H1N1 strain in 1918, they mounted an inadequate immune reaction.

-This observation helps making sense of the apparent lack of acquired immunity to influenza for young adults in 1918 that we noted above.
+This observation helps make sense of the apparent lack of acquired immunity to influenza for young adults in 1918 that we noted above.
 In general, acquired immunity does not work so well with the influenza virus because it is constantly mutating through a process that experts call “antigenic drift,” and this is basically why you need a new vaccine to gain protection every year.
-At times, however, the virus gains new DNA segments from its animal “reservoirs” such as pigs or waterfowl birds, and invades its hosts, who have no to little immunity to it, and quickly spreads around the globe.
-This process, which is called “antigenic shift,” leads to pandemics and brings about a virus to which those born during the previous pandemic respond inadequately; they would have a “built-in” susceptibility, preventing their immune system to mount an adequate defense.
+At times, however, the virus gains new DNA segments from its animal “reservoirs,” such as pigs or waterfowl birds, and invades its hosts, who have no to little immunity to it, and quickly spreads around the globe.
+This process, which is called “antigenic shift,” leads to pandemics and brings about a virus to which those born during the previous pandemic respond inadequately; they would have a “built-in” susceptibility, preventing their immune system from mounting an adequate defence.

 Davis, W. H. & Mitchell, J. B. Special tables of mortality from influenza and pneumonia: Indiana, Kansas, and Philadelphia, Pa.
 September 1 to December 31, 1918, Department of Commerce, U.S. Bureau of Census.
 (Govt. print. off., 1920).